CINERGI/foundry-docker/README.md

 # Dockerized DDStudio CINERGI Foundry pipeline

-This project bundles all prerequisites needed to run the geoportal server and a harvester are captured in this docker composition.
+This project bundles all prerequisites needed to run the foundry pipeline, management interface and web services interface. are captured in this docker composition.
+ The docker-compose.yml creates severa containers,
+  * Service dependencies
+   ** Mongodb
+   ** ServiceBus
+   ** *GEOPORTAL
- The docker-compose.yml creates two containers, one running Tomcat with the [geoportal-server-catalog] (https://github.com/Esri/geoportal-server-catalog) and the [geoportal-harvester](https://github.com/Esri/geoportal-harvester).
+ one running Tomcat with the [geoportal-server-catalog] (https://github.com/Esri/geoportal-server-catalog) and the [geoportal-harvester](https://github.com/Esri/geoportal-harvester).